 - Date of Birth

 - Turning points in their life

-… and so on … the list is limitless, but the more, the better!
+The list is limitless, but the more, the better.

-You’ll note on my template and others on the web, that there is a section for an image.
-I find it’s because a lot of people wish to have a visual of their character to work with.
-I like to scour the internet to look for people who resemble my characters.
-It’s not a good thing to do if you’re precious about people judging your search history.
-But after explaining to my husband why I’m searching for topless men with blond shoulder length hair and blue eyes for three hours, I’m willing to make the sacrifice!
 Studying and using these images for my own personal and confidential use gives me something to work with.
 And, in my mind, it makes the character come alive.
 But you don’t have to use images off the internet.
-You could draw your own or take cuttings from magazines, or you don’t even have to use an image at all.
+You could draw your own or take cuttings from magazines, or you don’t even have to use a picture at all.
 It’s up to you.
-That’s the great thing about character profiling.
-The rules are your own!
+That’s the great thing about character profiling because the rules are your own!

-My character profiles are seen by my eyes only.
-But there are still copyright laws in place regarding use of any images taken from the web.
-That’s why it’s best to search for particular images via their usage rights.
+My character profiles are for my eyes only.
+But there are still copyright laws in place regarding the use of any images taken from the web.
+That’s why it’s best to search for particular photos via their usage rights.
 Here is a great video that shows you how to search for the right image for your purpose should this be applicable: https://m.youtube.com/watch?v=09BzqxXIDDk

 So, that’s about it for me on character profiling.
 It may, in some way, seem straightforward.
-It may even sound like an onerous task.
+It may even sound like a tedious task.
 But trust me, it will be a worthy one.
 And one you should make time for.
 I’m sure your characters will come to love you for it!

 Please feel free to share in the comments below the ways you profile your characters.
 It will be great to hear from you.